How FIP’s Industry-Leading Community of Care Model Supports Workers Through Community Integration

 Dedicated to the wellbeing and care of the communities that they operate within, FIP Group has developed a comprehensive circle of support and protection for its workers – which focuses on equal conditions, compliance and transparency, care and responsibility, and closing the gap.
 Welfare is provided for all workers by an onsite team and FIP Group’s team of People, Performance, and Welfare specialists.
 This unique model offers peace of mind for employers, by providing safe and equitable employment solutions within the context of a highly motivated and diverse workforce.

 As part of FIP Group’s market-leading approach, each team of workers is supported by an Onsite Account Manager, who often lives within the local community, as well as a Team Leader, who is often a respected elder within the community and can provide ongoing support along with a sense of connection to home.
+According to FIP Group’s Chief Operations Officer Kylie Henningsen, this approach sets FIP Group apart from its competitors, which typically have just one person looking after multiple different sites.

 “We actually have someone who is there at work every day with the workers, for them to go and talk to,” says Henningsen.